 Participants in virtual reality meetings can use their own fingers and hands to gesticulate, and their avatars’ mouths appear to move in realistic ways while they speak.
 People can use a virtual whiteboard to share photos and create presentations.

 While speaking to a (virtual) room of roughly a dozen people on Tuesday, Andrew Bosworth, VP of Facebook Reality Labs, said, “The pandemic in the last 18 months has just given us greater confidence in the relevance of this as a technology.”
-Facebook has been using the software internally for nearly a year, according to him.
+According to him, Facebook has been using the software internally for nearly a year.

 This isn’t the first time that Facebook and its subsidiary Oculus have attempted to popularize social interaction through virtual reality.
 In 2016 and 2017, the firm released the virtual-hangout apps Oculus Rooms and Facebook Spaces, which allowed small groups of users to assemble in virtual reality.